-The Company has taken plant and machinery on operating lease from its fellow subsidiary company.
-The Company has entered into a rental agreement for 3 year with an option to renew the lease after this period.
-The rent payments recognised in the statement of profit and loss is Rs 25.80 lakhs (31 March 2019: Rs 25.80 lakhs).

-ii) There is no future minimum lease payments under non-cancellable operating lease.
+- The Company has taken plant and machinery on operating lease from its fellow subsidiary company.
+The Company has entered into a rental agreement for 3 year.
+The rent payments recognised in the statement of profit and loss is Rs 25.80 lakhs (31 March 2020: Rs 25.80 lakhs). - ii) There is no future minimum lease payments under non-cancellable operating lease.